-Michael Burton on the JodyJazz HR* Alto and Tenor 8
+Michael Burton on the JodyJazz HR* Alto, Tenor 8 and HR* CUSTOM DARK Alto

 “The JodyJazz HR 8 is the perfect mouthpiece for me.
 It allows me to play evenly throughout the entire range of the horn, and consistency creates the tone that I desire to have.
 I have one for my alto and my tenor.
 Thanks Jody!”

 “I’ve been searching for an Alto mouthpiece to roll off some of the high end on my sound.
 The HR* Custom Dark is that mouthpiece.
 It gives me the perfect amount of resistance to focus my sound and it takes care of those unwanted high frequencies.”